Geekking/cptt/readme.md

 This is my compile principle tools and technology Project.

 -------
-pl0 source code and it't compile program
+pl0 source code and the  compile program

 		What are they:
 			1,pl0.pas the pl0 compile program withought read and write